 Q Did you pay by credit card?

-A If what you purchased cost £100 or more, and you paid all, or even just the deposit, by credit card, then your credit card company is equally liable under Section 75 of the Consumer Credit Act.
+A If what you purchased cost £100 or more, and you paid all, or even just the deposit, by credit card, then your credit card company is as equally liable (as the retailer) under Section 75 of the Consumer Credit Act.

 In other words, whatever the rights you'd have had with the retailer/company, you have with the credit card company, so you can get your money back from it.